mandrasch/my-ddev-lab/docs/tutorials/nodejs-tools/vite.md

 # end vite
 ```

 Vite integration differs by CMS, each CMS has their own approach.
 Some use a combination of a special NodeJS vite plugin + PHP code, e.g. Laravel.
-Some only use PHP integration.
+Some vite as it is and use PHP integration for including the vite client scripts accordingly.

 See examples here:

 - Laravel: https://ddev.readthedocs.io/en/stable/users/quickstart/#using-vite
 - CraftCMS: https://nystudio107.com/docs/vite/#using-ddev